 We have continued to review our visiting policy following revised guidance received from NHS England.

-We are pleased to announce from 23rd July our postnatal wards will be opening to restricted visiting for your nominated birth partner.
-The day following the birth of your baby, if you are expected to remain in hospital a further night, you will be allocated an hour visiting slot for your nominated birth partner at either 2pm-3pm or 3pm-4pm every afternoon for the duration of your stay.
+We are pleased to announce our antenatal and postnatal wards are now operating restricted visiting for your nominated birth partner.
+The day following your admission to the antenatal or postnatal ward, if you are expected to remain in hospital a further night, you will be allocated an hour visiting slot for your nominated birth partner at either 2pm-3pm or 3pm-4pm every afternoon for the duration of your stay.

 Your birth partner must not be symptomatic of Coronavirus or awaiting a result for a Coronavirus test, must not be in a period of self-isolation or have tested positive for Coronavirus in the last 10 days.

 Your birth partner must wear a face covering whilst in the hospital and follow strict social distancing and hand hygiene whilst on the ward.
 It is important your birth partner follows social distancing measures between hospital visits and minimise contact with people outside of your household.